indancisive/InvestED/README.md

 ## How we built it:

-We took data from Goldman-Sachs USCANFPP, sourced from the Marquee API to simplify stock analysis.
+We took data from Goldman Sachs USCANFPP, sourced from the Marquee API to simplify stock analysis.
 The user interface was developed using Bulma CSS framework.

 ## What we built it with: